appirio-digital/ads-screenings-backend/README.md

 ## Overview

 Welcome!
 This repository will serve as a technical screening ahead of your interviews for Appirio Digital Studios.
 Please follow the instructions below.
-This exercise should take about an hour to complete.
+This exercise should take 1-2 hours to complete.

 ## Instructions